arieh/HistoryManager/README.md

 For every change that goes on on a specific key, an event with that key's name will be fired, passing it's value as parameter.

-<small>'#' is the name of the key beeing observed</small>
 <small>As of v1.1, all event names will be using colon seperation.
 For dash seperation, use the compat options.</small>

-  * '#:added' : will be fired when an unset key is given a value. will pass the new value as parameter.
+  * `key`':added' : will be fired when an unset key is given a value. will pass the new value as parameter.
-  * '#:updated' : will be fired when a current key's value was changed. will pass the new value as parameter.
+  * `key`':updated' : will be fired when a current key's value was changed. will pass the new value as parameter.
-  * '#:removed' : will be fired when a key has been removed from the state. will pas the key's last value as parameter.
+  * `key`':removed' : will be fired when a key has been removed from the state. will pas the key's last value as parameter.
-  * '#:changed' : will fire when any a key is added/updated. will pass the new value as parameter. *NOTE: this will fire alongside the add/updated events*
+  * `key`':changed' : will fire when any a key is added/updated. will pass the new value as parameter. *NOTE: this will fire alongside the add/updated events*